 Having a set of descriptor documents for your API allows people to

-• Better Product Maintenance: Documentation provides developers a bird’s eye view of the entire API structure.
+- Better Product Maintenance: Documentation gives developers a bird’s eye view of the entire API structure.
 This allows for better maintenance and updates and quicker improvement cycles.

-API documents act as API blueprints and usage tutorials laid out in simple language.
+API documents act as API blueprints and usage tutorials in simple language.
 Readers don’t need to have developer experience to understand the full capabilities of the API.

 Choosing the Right API Documentation Software